 Tata Wakan, Red Desert Mare, Misun’s band

-Tata Wakan, meaning Sacred Wind in Lakota, is a beautiful pinto mare born wild and free in 2013 on the Red Dessert Complex, Wyoming.
+Tata Wakan, meaning Sacred Wind in Lakota, is a beautiful pinto mare born wild and free in 2013 on the Red Desert Complex, Wyoming.

 On October 16, 2020, Tata ran alongside her family, band as the BLM removed them from their home in Arapaho Creek within the Complex.
 On that day, Tata was separated from, her brother and lead stallion Misun, her mother Bella, her brother Hotah, her home and her freedom.
 Separated from her family, she was sent to government corrals to await placement into long-term holding.